pydata/pydata-sphinx-theme/docs/user_guide/theme-elements.md

 # Theme-specific elements

 There are a few elements that are unique or particularly important to this theme.
-Some of these are triggered with configuration or markdown syntax that is unique to the theme, and we cover them below.
+Some of these are triggered with configuration or Markdown syntax that is unique to the theme, and we cover them below.

 ```{contents} Page contents
 :local: